mwierzchowski/sun-ephemeris/README.md

 - sunset
 - dusk

-**Please note**: Events on Redis channel and REST endpoint have the same structure.
+**Please note:** Events on Redis channel and REST endpoint have the same structure.
 It is documented in endpoint OpenAPI specification.

 Since there might be more than one instance of the service (e.g. due to HA requirements), publishers try to acquire a